 With still 5% of the UK population left without fibre broadband, BT turned to Spacehive to help hard-to-reach communities crowdfund a solution.
 The results surprised everyone involved.

 BT has teamed up with Spacehive to provide co-funding and support to help hard-to-reach communities get fibre broadband in a way that is both quick and affordable.
-While the initiative is still in pilot mode, five projects have already hit their targets with communities and BT coming together to raise over £75,000 to bring fibre broadband to their area.
+While the initiative is still in pilot mode, seven projects have already hit their targets with communities and BT coming together to raise over £75,000 to bring fibre broadband to their area.